swo/16s-book/manuscript/sec05.md

 As a second example, some of the methods in QIIME 2 rely on the USEARCH algorithm[^edgar] to match query sequences to database sequences, such as when performing reference-based OTU calling.
-At the risk of making a mountain of a molehill, I dive a bit into this example, to demonstrate the complexity that can underlie QIIME 2's pleasant user interface.
+At the risk of making a mountain of a molehill, I dive a bit into the details of USEARCH to demonstrate the complexity that can underlie QIIME 2's pleasant user interface.

 [^edgar]: Edgar (doi:10.1093/bioinformatics/btq461)

+USEARCH is an algorithm used to match query sequences to database sequences.
+It is used, for example, to do reference-based OTU calling.
+One might expect that, given the same input sequence and the same database, the algorithm would also match that query sequence with the same database sequence.
+In fact, the picture is a little more complicated.

 Critically, USEARCH is a *heuristic* algorithm.
 This means that it applies shortcuts to achieve faster speed: